proudier/website/_posts/2015-05-28-compiling-net-snmp-lm_sensors-support.md

 LM-SENSORS-MIB::lmTempSensorsValue.1 = Gauge32: 33000
 ```

 You may have notice I used the `--skippgpcheck` flag with `makepkg`.
-See [this post](http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/) for more information.</p>
+See [this post](http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/) for more information.